prowler-cloud/prowler/README.md

         -n                  show check numbers to sort easier (i.e.: 1.01 instead of 1.1)
-        -l                  list all available checks only (does not perform any check) -e                  exclude group extras
+        -l                  list all available checks only (does not perform any check) -L                  list all groups (does not perform any check) -e                  exclude group extras
         -b                  do not print Prowler banner
         -h                  this help